Okay, I LOVE everything about a Christmas tree! I love decorating it, looking at it, and playing with the ornaments with my boys.

 Following directions requires a person to know vocabulary, have working memory skills, and adequate attention.

-Below are some practice ideas for following directions while decorating the tree.
-There are quite easy to come up with in the moment.
-Just pay attention to the type of "direction" words you are using and be aware of your child's vocabulary level as well as attention (i.e., may want to to do one step directions vs two step).
+Below are practice ideas for following directions while decorating the tree.
+Pay attention to the "direction" words you are using, your child's vocabulary level, and attention level (i.e., may want to to do one step directions vs two step).

 Spatial: Give a direction with a spatial aspect (under, over, above)